 The ASL video was directed and produced by Jules Dameron and Joshua Castille at Hypernovas Productions and features veteran Hollywood actor and Academy Award nominee Paul Raci.
 Mr. Raci received wide acclaim for his performance as Joe, the mentor to the main character in the groundbreaking film Sound of Metal, set in a treatment center for deaf and hard of hearing persons.
 Like Joe, Mr. Raci has dealt with his own addiction issues after serving in Vietnam.
 Deaf cast members featured in the video include Dre Hollingsworth, Alejandro Rea, and Neil Sprouse.

-The video is also available as a 60-second PSA:
+The video is also available as a 60-second PSA and as a 30-second PSA.

 All three versions are available for use by other fair housing, disability rights, and civil rights organizations.
 For more information, contact FHJC Community Engagement Coordinator Craig Waletzko at email@example.com.